 Geospatial Information Science and Technology

 The MGIST can be completed entirely online, allowing flexibility for both students just entering the workforce and working professionals.
-The program also admits a small number of on-campus students each year.
-The schedule, structure, expectations, and rigor of the program are identical, whether you are on-campus or in the online program.
+The program also admits a small number of hybrid on-campus students each year.
+The schedule, structure, expectations, and rigor of the program are identical, whether you are on campus or in the online program.

 Eligibility

-Admissions to the MGIST is based on an applicant’s undergraduate and post-graduate educational background and professional experience.
+Admissions to the Master of Geospatial Information Science and Technology (MGIST) is based on an applicant’s undergraduate and postgraduate educational background and professional experience.
 At a minimum, applicants must meet the following criteria:

 A full application consists of: